dputhier/pygtftk/README.md

 ### Prerequesites

 Again, this is not the prefered way for installation.
 Please choose conda whenever possible.
-The gtftk program requires at least bedtools (command line), R and some R packages.
+The gtftk Unix command line program requires at least bedtools (command line), R and some R packages.
 To get the list of required R packages, use:

     gtftk -r